To the Members

 All the Related Party Transactions entered into by your Company with the RelatedParties including rendering of services sharing of expenses providing of inter-corporateloans and guarantees to its subsidiaries are in the ordinary course of business and arecarried out at arm's length pricing.

 During the Financial Year under review as mandated by the Companies Act 2013 yourCompany conducted an exercise to evaluate the performance of the Board Committees of theBoard Chairman of the Board Individual Directors and the Independent Directors.
 As partof the evaluation process individual criteria for each of the exercise was formulated.From these formal questionnaire listing various parameters on which each of thecategories were required to be evaluated was shared with each member of the Board /Committee / Director.
 They were then required to rate individually on each of theparameters on a performance scale of 1-4.
 The average scores were then arrived at toconclude the performance/ contributions of the relevant evaluation.

 The outcome of the process was used to list out areas and categorize them as exemplarysatisfactory or areas that required improvement.
 Thereafter corrective measures wererecommended for implementation with immediate effect.

-Details / Disclosures of ratio of Remuneration to each Director to the medianemployee's remuneration and details of remuneration paid to Employees is given as ANNEXURE VIII.
+Details / Disclosures of ratio of Remuneration to each Director to the medianemployee's remuneration and details of remuneration paid to employees is given as ANNEXURE VII.

 LISTING WITH STOCK EXCHANGES

-Your Company confirms that it has paid the Annual Listing Fees for the Financial Year2016-17 to NSE and BSE where your Company's shares are listed.
+Your Company confirms that it has paid the Annual Listing Fees for the Financial Year2017-18 to NSE and BSE where your Company's shares are listed.